shehanrangana/vuejs-snackbar-queue/README.md

 ```js
 <snackbar-queue/>
 ```
-Open a snackbar from your `.vue` files:
+Open a snackbar from your `.vue` files
 ```js
 this.$snackbar.show({
     message: "Message",